vapor/docs/4.0/docs/routing/routes.md

 # Routes

 A route specifies a request handler for a given HTTP method and URI path.
-They can also store additional metadata.
+It can also store additional metadata.

 ## Methods